FundsToVotes/serverside/developer_notes.md

     * the endpoint to fetch from:
     * notes on the fetching process:

+## Places where the enviroment variables should be used
+process.env.REACT_APP_GOOGLE_API_KEY in js
+https://dev.to/jakewitcher/using-env-files-for-environment-variables-in-python-applications-55a1 has the docker command for using them

+tlskey and tlscert are hardcoded in for now

+REMOTE_SERVER_LOGIN in every deploy script

+billandindustries.go - propublica congress api key
 ## Tips, Code Snippets, and Shortcuts
 * In Visual Studio Code, `ctrl+k v` will render the preview of this page and any other markdown page